cytoscape/cytoscape-automation/for-scripters/Python/README.md

 ### Windows

-To install py2cytoscape dependencies, we recommend that you use [Miniconda](http://conda.pydata.org/miniconda.html) Python package manager.
+To install py2cytoscape dependencies, we recommend that you use the [Miniconda](http://conda.pydata.org/miniconda.html) Python package manager.

-Miniconda has scipy binary package, but do not have python-igraph binary package.
+Miniconda has a scipy binary package, but does not have a python-igraph binary package.
 So download the python-igraph whl for your Python (2 or 3, 32bit or 64bit) from [Christoph’s site](http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-igraph).
 And install it with `pip`.
 Please install python-igraph before you install py2cytoscape, otherwise pip will try to **build** python-igraph (and will fail).

-(In the case of Python3.5 64bit)
+(In the case of Python 3.5 64bit)

 ```
 pip install .\python_igraph-0.7.1.post6-cp35-none-win_amd64.whl